 This course offers a fundamental approach to reading basic music theory and applying it to guitar.
+Students must provide their own guitar.

-HUMA108W Basic Music Theory Applied to Orff Methodology (3 Credits)
+HUMA108W Basic Music Theory Applied to Orff Methodology (3)

 This course offers a fundamental approach to reading basic music theory and applying it to recorder and various orffestration instruments (xylophone, metallophone, glockenspiel, shakers, drums, etc.)